 In a late-December post on Gab, the social media site popular with many who have been banned from Twitter, Heimbach said his organization and Vanguard America are planning a "combined propaganda drive" at Midwestern universities in the coming weeks.

-Despite claims by Heimbach and others, Oren Segal, director of the ADL’s Center on Extremism, doesn’t believe their recruiting efforts on campus will win over many adherents.
+Despite claims by Heimbach and others, Oren Segal, director of the Anti-Defamation League's Center on Extremism, said he doesn't believe their campus recruiting will win over many adherents.
 But he worries that the aggressive campaigns indicate the groups are feeling emboldened.

 "It's a reminder that these groups feel now is the time to strike," Segal said.
 "Whether they are able to recruit thousands or not, they feel the atmosphere is ripe."